fabiobiondi/talk-angular-rxjs-real-usecases/README.md

 # RxJS Examples for Angular

-This repository contains the source code of my live coding session "RxJS: real world scenarios".
+This repository contains the source code of my live coding session "RxJS: real world scenarios for Angular".

 #### MY GOAL